intelowlproject/docs/docs/IntelOwl/usage.md

 ![img.png](./static/pivot_investigation.png)

 3. If you want to create a pivot that will run automatically after certain conditions are triggered, you need to leverage the "Create pivot" button that you can find on the top right of the Pivots table Page.
-This plugin can only run automatically within a playbook so it is important to select the analyzers or connectors after which the pivot will be executed.
+This plugin can only run automatically within a playbook so it is important to select the analyzers or connectors required by your pivot.
 ![img.png](./static/pivot_creation_btn.png)
 ![img.png](./static/pivot_creation_form.png)